Parisi (musicians): Career

 The duo are writing with Fred Gibson, Johnny McDaid, Paul Harris, Alma, Eyelar, Johnny Orlando, Josh Record and Tom Misch.
 They have co-writing and/or co-production credits on upcoming releases from Fred Again, Elderbrook, Valencia Grace, Mae Muller and Tiësto.

+Having signed their artist project to FFRR in a global joint venture with Major Recordings (Warner Records US), 2023 saw PARISI release the club record ‘U OK?’ in collaboration with Sebastian Ingrosso & Steve Angello (from Swedish House Mafia) on 31 March.
+Their debut single "Believe in Myself" was chosen by Danny Howard as BBC Radio 1’s Hottest Record in November 2023.